-Profit rate risk in the banking book portfolio is managed and controlled using measurement tools known as Earnings-at-Risk ("EaR") and Economic Value of Equity ("EVE").
-The Group monitors the sensitivity of EaR and EVE under varying profit rate scenarios (i.e., simulation modelling).
-The model is a combination of standard and non-standard scenarios relevant to the local market.
-The standard scenarios include the parallel fall or rise in the profit rate curve and historical simulation.
-These scenarios assume no management action.
-Hence, it does not incorporate actions that would be taken by Treasury to mitigate the impact of the profit rate risk.
+The Group monitors the sensitivity of EaR and EVE under varying profit rate scenarios and also incorporates internal behavioural assumptions.
+These scenarios assume no management action and hence, it does not incorporate actions that would be taken by Treasury to mitigate the impact of the profit rate risk.
 In reality, depending on the view on future market movements, Treasury would proactively manage and strategize to change the profit rate exposure profile to minimise losses and to optimise net revenues.
-The Group's hedging and risk mitigation strategies range from the use of derivative financial instruments, such as profit rate swaps, to more intricate hedging strategies to address inordinate profit rate risk exposures.
+The Bank's hedging and risk mitigation strategies range from the use of derivative financial instruments, such as profit rate swaps, to more intricate hedging strategies to address inordinate profit rate risk exposures.

-The table below shows the Group's and Bank's profit rate sensitivity to a 150 basis points parallel shift as at reporting date.
+The table below shows the Group's profit rate sensitivity to a 150 basis points parallel shift as at reporting date.